 Needless to say, you will not struggle to find a train that will get you where you want to go.

 The Brooklyn Academy of Music, known as BAM, kind of falls between Downtown Brooklyn and Fort Greene.
-For the purpose of this guide, we are listing it as one of the many things to do in Downtown Brooklyn.
+Since it’s close to the edge, I am throwing it in the mix here.

 BAM is an amazing place for those who appreciate culture and art.
 They present a variety of art forms, such as music, dance, opera, film, and more.